ItalianStallion/cs4330/JustAsk_Management.md

 ---

 ## Vision
 For this application, we wanted to make a simple, easy-to-use rsvp app that lets users quickly respond to invitations and events.
-Everyone on our team uses some sort of third-party communication application such as groupme or slack, but we wanted to implement an app that simplifies some core ideas even further.
+Everyone on our team uses some sort of third-party communication application such as GroupMe or Slack, but we wanted to implement an app that simplifies some core ideas even further.
 Our application will be a simplified invitation/questionaire app to quickly receive feedback from friends.
 In the future, we may implement a polling feature such as StrawPoll to expand on our easy answer approach.

 ---

 ## Configuration Management Plan
 Our team will be using multiple resources to manage and work on our application.
 Github will be used to store and keep track of the version history of all of our documents, including the most up-to-date version of our app.
 We will also be using Google Drive as a document editing tool where we can all be working on the same document in real time and giving feedback to each other.
-For communication purposes, outside of meetings, we will be using Groupme.
+For communication purposes, outside of meetings, we will be using GroupMe.

 ---